 If she’s into accessories, here’s a selection of bags, necklaces and boots she’ll love.

 You may have seen me raving about the paper tote bag I bought from My Paper Tote in the summer.
-Well my review gained a lot of interest from ladies on Instagram, so I think one of these fab bags, which look and feel like leather but are made from paper would be a welcome present.
+My review gained a lot of interest from ladies on Instagram, so I think one of these fab bags, which look and feel like leather but are made from paper would be a welcome present.
 I have the rose gold one, and it comes in silver too!
-My Paper Tote also sell this fabulous metallic paper clutch bag for just £19.99 (gifted).
+My Paper Tote also sell this fabulous metallic paper clutch bag for just £9.99 (gifted).
 Isn’t it gorgeous?

 It’s made of washable paper, so it’s vegan-friendly, and can even be hand washed, or machine washed on a delicate cycle.
 This gives in an aged effect, but you see it here in pristine fashion.

 These paper bags have the durability of leather bags, with an environmentally-conscious material.
 It is lighter than leather but rivals it’s strength so won’t need replacing quickly.
 It’s washable, so will last longer.
 The washable paper is sourced from the USA, where a non-harmful synthetic polymor coating is added for water resistance.
 MyPaperTote do not use Pentachlorophenol, PVC or BPA, and their products are completely safe for the environment and humans.
 The paper has been tested in line with Oeko Tex Standard 100 and is safe for contact with human skin.

 Mosami Silver Necklace

 Founded by Sarah Greenaway just over two years ago, Mosami exclusively uses either Fairtrade or post-consumer recycled silver.
 Mosami works with talented British designers to create contemporary and unique jewellery, saying “It is mindfully sourced from small and artisanal businesses that genuinely care about their people and environment so you can wear it in the knowledge it is doing good for the people who made it.”